MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Dynamics365.md

 ### Deleting system-generated logs

 To delete system-generated logs retrieved through an access request, you must remove the user from the service and permanently delete their Azure Active Directory account.
 For instructions on how to permanently delete a user, see the [Step 5: Delete](gdpr-dsr-azure.md#step-5-delete) section in the Azure Data Subject Requests topic.
 It's important to note that permanently deleting a user account is irreversible once initiated.
-Permanently deleting a user account removes the user’s data from system-generated logs for nearly all Dynamics 365 services within 30 days.
+Permanently deleting a user account removes the user’s data from system-generated logs, except for data that may compromise the security or stability of the service, for nearly all Dynamics 365 services within 30 days.

 ## Learn more